mezis/mezis.github.com/_drafts/remote.md

 On average, remote workers end up costing the company **20% less** than on-site workers.
-Not a bad argument when making the case to your CFO, especially if you point out it's lower than what most eastern european software sweatshops will charge you.
+Not a bad argument when making the case to your CFO, especially if you point out it's lower than what most eastern European software outsourcing shops will charge you.

 ### Contracts and compensation caveats